gifford-lab/GERV/kmm-launcher-ccm-covar/README.md

 docker run --rm -w `pwd` -v /topfolder:/topfolder -i thashim/kmm-launcher-cov/ /kmm/run.onestrand.r example/covbinom.list example/auth.txt
 ```

-There are three parameters to tune in the running command:
+There are three parameters changable in the running command:

 + `topfolder`: This should be the **common** top folder of the repo and all your bam/genome/list/auth files.
 For example if the repo and all you relevant files are under /cluster/project/wordfinder, you use either  */cluster* or */cluster/project* or */cluster/project/wordfinder*.
 The function of this argument is for the scripts inside Docker to access the data files on your file system.
 + `example/covbinom.list`: See step1